japanj/pugs-detection/README.md

 ### Option 1: Download Complete Package from Release tag
 1. Download the complete package from the [Releases](https://github.com/japanj/pugs-detection/releases) page

+   > Make sure that data and models are placed in the same folder structure in [Project Organization](#project-organization)

 2. Continue with step 3 below (setting up the environment)

 ### Option 2: Clone Repository